catmaid/CATMAID/API_CHANGELOG.md

   Gets information on which and how many nodes are imported in a set of skeletons.

+- `POST /{project_id}/annotations/query-targets`:
+  Accepts now an optional boolean "with_timestamps" parameter, which is set to false by default.
+If set to true, the returned annotations will include their creation_time and edition_time.

 ### Modifications

 - `POST|GET /{project_id}/node/list`: